dbeley/youtube-archiver/README.md

 # youtube-archiver

-Some youtube archiver scripts using youtube_dl.
+Some scripts for archiving youtube channels or playlists using youtube-dl.

 Create a `channels.txt` and/or a `playlists.txt` file with the channels/playlists youtube urls you want to archive (the playlists have to be public) and run the corresponding script `dl_channels.sh`/`dl_playlists.sh`.

 # Requirements

-- youtube_dl
+- youtube-dl

 ## Similar projects